ComSSA/www.comssa.org.au/minutes/2014-07-16/index.md

 ## Pool man

-  * Pool man has not return Alex's calls
+  * Pool man has not returned Alex's calls
   * Alex will look into other businesses that do pool table repairs
   * Fix the pool table before copying the lock keys
   * Try to finish both tasks before the end of the break